-Pursuant to the Company's Founders Agreement with Checkpoint, Checkpoint issued to Fortress 2.5% of the aggregate number of shares of common stock issued in the registered direct offering noted above.
-Accordingly, Checkpoint issued 193,905 shares of common stock to Fortress at a weighted average price of \$2.04 per share for the three months ended March 31, 2024.
+Pursuant to the Company's Founders Agreement with Checkpoint, Checkpoint issued to Fortress 2.5% of the aggregate number of shares of common stock issued in the January 2025 warrant exercises noted above.
+Accordingly, Checkpoint issued 18,500 shares of common stock to Fortress for the three months ended March 31, 2025.
+Pursuant to the Support Agreement between Fortress, Checkpoint and Sun Pharma, Fortress waived its right to receive any equity fee with respect to any equity issuances by Checkpoint (including those resulting from warrant exercise) that are effected subsequent to the date on which the Merger Agreement was executed; such waiver will be null and void ab initio if the Merger Agreement is terminated before Merger consummation.